nortikin/sverchok/docs/pull_request_template.rst

 ## Addressed problem description

 Please describe what problem does this PR solve.
-If it was already was disussed in an issue, it is enough to give a link as #number.
+If it was already was discussed in an issue, it is enough to give a link as #number.
+If this adds a new feature (a new node, for example), please state why (for what cases) do you think it is needed.

 ## Solution description